rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 ## Configure and Deploy Amazon FreeRTOS on Xilinx Zynq-7010

-The MicroZed device runs Amazon FreeRTOS.
-You will copy the credentials you download from the IoT console to the MicroZed SD Card with ```$WORKSHOP_HOME/edge/auth-node-zynq7k/gateway-ultra96.crt.pem``` and ```$WORKSHOP_HOME/edge/auth-node-zynq7k/gateway-ultra96.key.prv.pem``` files into **TBD** directory.
+The MicroZed device runs Amazon FreeRTOS from a micro SD card.
+Your card contains a pre-built file 'BOOT.bin'.
+You need to add more files to this card to link your hardware to your IoT account. will copy the credentials files ```$WORKSHOP_HOME/edge/auth-node-zynq7k/node-zynq7k.crt.pem``` and ```$WORKSHOP_HOME/edge/auth-node-zynq7k/node-zynq7k.key.prv.pem``` into directory.
 These credentials will link the device to your account which we will then subscribe to a pre-defined MQTT message from the platform.

 1. Power off the MiroZed board by unplugging the USB cables.
 2. Eject the SD Card.
+3. Move the SD card to your laptop.
+Note the drive letter.
-3. Copy the AWS credential files to TBD directory.
-Ensure they have TBD file names.
+3. Copy the following files from C:\temp to the SD card, and eject it cleanly.
+    1. node-zynq7k.crt.pem
+    2. node-zynq7k.key.prv.pem
+    3. node-zynq7k.broker.txt
 4. Plug the microSD card into the MicroZed board and power the system.
-5. In the AWS IoT Console, navigate to the **Test** tool listed in the left column.
+5. In the AWS IoT Console for your region, navigate to the **Test** tool listed in the left column.
 6. Select "Publish to a topic" sub-menu and enter "freertos/demos/echo" and click the "Publish to topic".
 See picture below.

 	![alt text](images/AFR_HelloWorld_Test.png "a:FreeRTOS Publish Test")